A lot of the trouble, that many blog owners experience, comes from doing it their own way.

 The tech support wizard at my registrar's help desk told me this is all that I need!!

 - Some people overlook the possibility that recommended custom domain configuration could change.

 My blog was working fine this way, last year!

 You have to start out with properly setup DNS addresses - including attention to domain manager address entry convention, if you want a working custom domain.
-Start with the "second" "CNAME" - which is essential in verifying domain ownership.
-The domain ownership verification "CNAME" is neither frivolous nor optional.

 Next, I'll show the most commonly used DNS address configurations, illustrated with excerpted Dig logs.

 The most obvious configuration uses a symmetrical DNS structure - dual "CNAME" referrals.

 mydomain.com.
 3600 IN CNAME ghs.google.com. www.mydomain.com.
 3600 IN CNAME ghs.google.com.

 This is the simplest to explain.
 Both the domain root, and the "www" alias separately use a "CNAME" referral to "ghs.google.com", which provides a second referral to the current Google server that is available for use.

 With a symmetrical configuration, you may publish to either "mydomain.com" or "www.mydomain.com", at your convenience.